MaheshM01/serverless_image_processing/Readme.md

 # Serverless Image Processing Using AWS

-The steps and working flow are mentioned in the [Serverless Image Processing with AWS Lambda and S3](https://www.geeksforgeeks.org/serverless-image-processing-with-aws-lambda-and-s3/) paper.

 There are only a few steps to follow:

 1. Creating an account in AWS.